-The school is part of the Chesil Partnership and accesses a wide range of training opportunities through this and from Dorset County Council.
-In addition, the school is part of the East Area of Plymouth CAST and accesses training from this cluster as well.
+The school accesses a wide range of training opportunities through Dorset County Council and Other agencies.
+In addition, the school is part of the East Area of Plymouth CAST and accesses training from this cluster.

 Additional training may also be arranged to support specific medical needs and will be arranged in conjunction with medical professionals.